AdrianRamos15/AdrianRamos15/README.md

 📫You can reach me at adrianjramosromero@gmail.com

-⚡ Fun fact  - I like Philosophy and Astronomy
+⚡ Fun fact  - I love gastronomy and playing sports.

 <br>